 Travel Agency Business Structures: How to Choose

-Let me be brutally honest: there’s no black and white answer to the question of which travel agency business structures are best.
-Really, the best person for you to chat with on this is your tax person/attorney.
-But … while you’re waiting for them to call back (cue elevator muzak), I’ve got some pretty handy information for you. ☺
+Let me be brutally honest: there’s no silver bullet regarding which travel agency business structures are best.
+Really, the best person for you to chat with on this is your tax person or travel attorney.
+But … while you’re waiting for them to call back (cue elevator muzak), I’ve got some pretty handy information for you. 😊

 - Call/email your tax person to set up a time to chat on the best business structure for your situation.
 Don’t have one?
 You’ll want to find one.
 A great tax person is invaluable to your new travel agency and can help you save moola on your taxes.